Create a Repository

 1. Open Your Repository on GitHub

-1. Click the Code Button → Select Open with GitHub Desktop
+2. Code → Open with GitHub Desktop

-• In the repository view, click the green Code button, then select Open with GitHub Desktop.
 This will launch the app and prompt you to choose a local folder to clone the repository into.